dapr/docs/daprdocs/content/en/developing-applications/building-blocks/workflow/workflow-features-concepts.md

 By default, Dapr Workflow supports the Actors backend, which is stable and scalable.
 However, you can choose a different backend supported in Dapr Workflow.
 For example, [SQLite](https://github.com/microsoft/durabletask-go/tree/main/backend/sqlite)(to be released) could be an option for backend for local development and testing.

-The backend implementation is largely decoupled from the workflow core engine or the programming model that developers see.
-Rather, the backend primarily impacts how workflow state is stored and how workflows execution is coordinated across replicas.
-In that sense, it is similar to Dapr's state store abstraction, except designed specifically for workflow.
-All APIs and programming model features are the same regardless of which backend is used.
+The backend implementation is largely decoupled from the workflow core engine or the programming model that you see.
+The backend primarily impacts:
+- How workflow state is stored
+- How workflow execution is coordinated across replicas

+In that sense, it's similar to Dapr's state store abstraction, except designed specifically for workflow.
+All APIs and programming model features are the same, regardless of which backend is used.

 ## Limitations